-4.6 Blocking in randomized experiments
+4.7 Blocking in Randomized Experiments

-The cem command can produce strata for a block randomized design for a set of pretreatment covariates.
-Because block randomized designs outperform complete randomization on bias, efficiency, power, and robustness, they should be used whenever possible (Imai, King, and Nall 2009; Imai, King, and Stuart 2008).
-To create a set of strata for a block randomized design, simply run cem without passing a treatment variable.
-This will assign observations to strata based on their coarsened values and create a cem_strata variable indicating this assignment.
+CEM can produce strata for a block randomized design for a set of pre-treatment covariates.
+As block randomized designs outperform complete randomization on bias, efficiency, power and robustness, it should be used whenever possible (Imai, King, and Nall, 2009; Imai, King, and Stuart, 2008).
+To create a set of strata for a block randomized design, simply run CEM without passing a treatment variable.
+This will assign observations to strata based on their coarsened values and create a cem_strata variable, indicating this assignment.
 Once this is complete, simply randomly assign treatment within these strata to complete the block randomized design.

-4.7 Using cem to improve other matching methods
+4.8 Using cem to Improve Other Matching Methods

-Even if you plan to use a different matching method, you can still use the cem command to improve that matching solution.
+Even if you plan to use a different matching method, you can still use the CEM algorithm to improve that matching solution.
 An important step before matching is restricting the data to areas of common empirical support.
-This helps you avoid making inference based on extrapolation, because such inferences are known to be extremely model dependent.
+This avoids making inference based on extrapolation as such inferences are known to be extremely model dependent.
 Traditional matching methods, however, are not equipped to handle this situation.
 For example, the propensity score can be used to find the area of extrapolation only after we know that the correct propensity score model has been used.
-However, the only way to verify that the correct propensity score model has been specified is to check whether matching on it produces balance between the treated and the control groups on the relevant covariates.
+However, the only way to verify that the correct propensity score model has been specified is to check whether matching on it produces balance between the treated and control groups on the relevant covariates.
 But balance cannot be reliably checked until the region of extrapolation has been removed.
-To avoid this type of infinite regress, researchers use entirely different technologies for the first step, such as kernel density estimation (Heckman, Ichimura, and Todd 1997) or dropping control units outside the hyper-rectangle (Porro and Iacus 2009) or convex hull (King and Zeng 2006) of the treated units.
+To avoid this type of infinite regress, researchers use entirely different technologies for the first step, such as kernel density estimation (Heckman, Ichimura, and Todd, 1998) or dropping control units outside the hyper-rectangle (Iacus and Porro, 2009) or convex hull (King and Zeng, 2006) of the treated units.

 The matching methods currently in Stata all rely on propensity score methods for restricting the data to common empirical support.
-For cem, on the other hand, this restriction is a natural consequence of the algorithm.
-All observations within a stratum containing both a treated and a control unit are by definition inside of the common support.
-In light of this, a good use of cem would be to reduce the data to common support before applying another matching solution such as psmatch2, nnmatch, or pscore.
+For CEM, on the other hand, this restriction is a natural consequence of the algorithm.
+All observations within a stratum containing both a treated and control unit are by definition inside of the common support.
+In light of this, a good use of CEM would be to reduce the data to common support before applying another matching solution such as psmatch2, nnmatch, or pscore.
 This will improve the quality of the inferences drawn from these methods.
 Once you have run cem, all you must do is run the following command to restrict the data to common support:

-'''

 . drop if cem_matched == 0

-'''

-Alternatively, you may use any of the matching methods with an if cem_matched==1 option.
+Alternatively, you can use any of the matching methods with an if cem_matched==1 option.
 This will force the other matching methods to only match in the region of common support.
 As an example using nnmatch, this would be

-'''

-. nnmatch re78 treated age education black nodegree re74 if cem_matched == 1
+. nnmatch re78 treated age education black nodegree re74 $\,$ if cem_matched == 1

-'''

-Of course, you may apply this idea to any matching method in Stata, not just the ones listed here.
+Of course you can apply this idea to any matching method in Stata, not just the ones listed here.